Reinhard Marx: Environment

 Marx has asserted that climate change and the refugee crisis are the two biggest problems facing Europe.
 He has repeated Pope Francis' words in asserting the existence of an 'ecological debt' of richer more developed nations to poorer less developed nations.
 He has said that the Church can learn from the world in 'recognizing the signs of the times'.

+It was reported in May 2025 that Marx runs workshops that manufacture solar energy technology for school education programs.

 Foreign relations

 Marx has served as the representative of the church in Germany in other parts of the world.

 In 2015, he visited the United States, including the US-Mexican border.
-He spoke about this experience in 2016, by saying, 'When I visited the U.S.-Mexican border last year and saw the Mexico-United States barrier with its series of walls, I thought to myself that cannot be the future of European borders."
+He spoke about this experience in 2016, by saying, "When I visited the U.S.-Mexican border last year and saw the Mexico-United States barrier with its series of walls, I thought to myself that cannot be the future of European borders."

 In January 2016, he visited Viet Nam and had a meeting with the chief of the Vietnamese Fatherland Front, a communist party umbrella-organization that has control of all social organizations within Viet Nam.
 The President of the Front stated that relations between Viet Nam and the Holy See had greatly improved, and that the church in Viet Nam was engaging in many activities that benefited Vietnamese society.
 Marx expressed his hope that the Front would assist in developing Catholicism in Viet Nam and facilitating humanitarian activities among the Catholic community.

 During the same visit, Marx was refused permission to travel to Vinh diocese, without any stated reason from official sources.
 It may have been related to the cases of religious persecution that had occurred in Vinh against the clergy and laity of the diocese.
 Marx said that "no political and economic organizations can injure religious freedom".

+In June 2025 Ecumenical Patriarch Bartholomew I visited Germany and met with Cardinal Marx in Munich.